Fantasy Football Bold Predictions for Week 9: Jordan Love Ready? Evan Engram Boost, and More

 While Parker Washington and something named Tim Jones stand to benefit in the WR room, don't be surprised if TE Evan Engram proceeds to work as the de facto No. 1 pass catcher if BTJ ultimately joins Kirk on the sideline.

-After all: We saw one boom after another from Engram after Kirk was lost for the season in Week 13 last year:
+After all: We saw one massive performance after another from Engram after Kirk was lost for the season in Week 13 last year:

 Engram in Weeks 13-18, 2023: